 Like anything else, lessons are essential to get started and there will always be groups to join at your level.
 Once you learn the game, your enjoyment watching the action on television or attending tournaments will be enhanced.

-Tom Sweitzer, a USPTA Master Tennis Professional at Blue Ridge Country Club, offers up helpful tips for seniors to improve their game and have fun while doing it.
-(You can also read about 91-year-old William Lentz.)
+Tom Sweitzer, a USPTA Master Tennis Professional at Blue Ridge Country Club, offers up the following helpful tips for seniors to improve their game and have fun while playing tennis.

 You want to have effortless strokes, which allows for maximum control and power with minimal effort.
 Young guys can stand on their head when they hit the ball, but bad mechanics really show up when you get older.
 Better strokes lead to better play – and for seniors, fewer injuries.